-The programme is divided between theoretical learning and practice learning modules, underpinned by the NMC Standards (NMC, 2018a).
-You will be assessed in all theory and practice modules, and this will contribute towards you overall degree classification.
-Your programme will be split 50% theory and 50% practice allowing you to achieve the 2,300 theory hours and 2,300 practice hours for the course (inclusive of the RPL).
-You will undertake 90-credits of compulsory modules for each year for the duration of the two-year programme and all modules will be assessed at level 7.
-We have adopted the Health Education England (2018) healthcare curricula strategy and our curriculum threads - Focus on self, working with others and improving healthcare - flow into each year of the programme, and are aligned to the following modules:
+The programme is equally divided between theoretical learning and practice learning modules, underpinned by the NMC Standards

+(NMC, 2018a).
+You will be assessed in all theory and practice modules and this will contribute towards you overall degree classification.
+Your programme will be split 50% theory and 50% practice allowing you to achieve the 2,300 theory hours and 2,300 practice hours for the course.
+You will undertake 60-credits of compulsory theory modules and 60 credits of compulsory practice modules each year, for the duration of the three-year programme: